 Pain at the Time of the Missed Period

 Many pregnant women have menstrual-type pelvic cramps around the time they expect to get their next period.
-This is normal and might feel like your period is about to start.
+Having period-like cramps during early pregnancy is normal and might feel like your period is about to start.

 When your period doesn't come and you start to have other symptoms, such as fatigue or breast tenderness, you might begin to realize you are pregnant.
 You are unlikely to need treatment for these mild menstrual-type cramps.